TN rolls out COVID-19 vaccination, govt doctor gets first vaccine shot | Health

 Prof Dr Senthil, who was part of the team that treatedcoronavirus patients at the GRH said, ''We saw agony, pain andmany deaths due to coronavirus.

 We have been waiting for the vaccine for the past 10months and it arrived sooner than we expected and we thank theState and Central governments for it.
 For me, this is both anopportunity and a luck to get the vaccine.''
-He said he felt mild pain when he got the injection,adding that the the virus could be driven out of Tamil Naduwith mass vaccination.
+Dr Senthil said he felt mild pain only when he got theinjection, adding he was fine.

 Vice Chancellor of government run Tamil Nadu Dr MGRMedical University, Dr Sudha Seshayyan, Dean of Madras MedicalCollege and Rajiv Gandhi Government General Hospital Dr ETheranirajan, Dean, Government Omandurar Medical College andHospital,Chennai,Dr R Jayanthi were administered the vaccines.